Blakebeck Farm Camping Barn, Blakebeck, Mungrisdale, Penrith, CA11 0SZ

 Public Transport:Train station at Penrith, buses to Mungrisdale.
 Road End, about 15 minutes walk from the barn.

-This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the or near to the Settle to Carlisle railway, the camping barn map and the C2C Cycle Route.
+This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the camping barn map, the C2C Cycle Route and the or near to the Settle to Carlisle railway.

 Alpacas at Blakebeck Farm